 When the drain channels are clogged, the unit will not be able to reduce humidity, and excess moisture may build up inside the house.
 To unclog the drain, just run a stiff wire through the channel.

-If you need to schedule an AC tune-up, call American Air Conditioning & Heating & Heating.
+If you need to schedule an AC tune-up, call American Air Conditioning & Heating.
 They have a team of highly trained and experienced technicians who will perform every job right the first time.
 They also have a friendly customer support staff that is ready to ensure that every issue gets resolved to the customer’s satisfaction.
 No wonder they are known as “The Company Your Neighbors Trust.”
 Call them today to schedule a professional cleaning or other maintenance work!